Brandon Clifford’s Filament: Megaphones at the New York Philharmonic

 Brandon Clifford, MIT Assistant Professor of Architecture and principal at Matter Design, and Ashley Fure, Dartmouth College Assistant Professor of Music, have designed and fabricated megaphones to distribute the visceral power of sound to the far reaches of a concert hall in a project titled Filament: Megaphones at the New York Philharmonic.
 Fure is a composer of acoustic and electroacoustic concert music as well as intermedia art.
 Her work explores the kinetic source of sound, bringing focus to the muscular act of music making and the vital behaviors of raw acoustic matter.

 Clifford and Fure create a family of unique megaphones to break the proscenium tradition of the symphony, where action is frontal and ticket prices increase toward the stage.
 Fifteen choir singers carrying megaphones move throughout the audience as the work unfolds.
 The megaphones they carry, wirelessly lit with LEDs, help them muster a sonic and visual presence that rivals the orchestra on stage.
-Filament premieres during the opening of the New York Philharmonic’s 2018–19 season and will be presented at MIT during spring 2019.
+Filament premiered during the opening of the New York Philharmonic’s 2018–19 season and was presented at MIT during spring 2019.